-Inhabited since the ninth to eighth millennia BC, by the twelfth and thirteenth centuries AD, Kernave had grown into a feudal town defended by five imposing hill-forts, which can be seen there today together with many other monuments and ruins, such as burial sites.
-There are also the remains of the town itself, dating back to the thirteenth century.
+Inhabited since the 9th to 8th millennia BC, by the 12th and 13th centuries AD, the pre-Christian Kernave grew into a Christian feudal town defended by five imposing hill-forts, which can be seen there today together with many other monuments and ruins, such as burial sites.
+There are also the remains of the town itself, dating back to the 13th century.

 The first mention of Kernave occurred in 1279 and many believe that it was the capital of the Grand Duchy of Lithuania led by Grand Duke Mindaugas.
 During this period, Kernave was one of the most significant Lithuanian economic and political centres.

 In medieval times Kernave suffered several attacks, including by the Teutonic Order in 1365 and another in 1390 which destroyed the town, it subsequently never being rebuilt.

 A good place to visit before going to the ‘living’ archaeological site is the Kernave Archaeological Museum, which gives an insight into the site’s history and displays artefacts found there.
 From there, head to site that consists of a replica street with three homes along it, surrounded by thick high fences.